WHAT TO DO WHEN SOMEONE DIES

 REGISTERING A DEATH

 Before a funeral can take place the death must be registered in the sub – district where the death occurred.
 You must have received a Medical Certificate of Cause of Death from a doctor before you can book an appointment.
-A G.P or Medical Professional who has seen the person who has died within the last 14 days usually completes this.
-The Medical Certificate needs to be collected from the hospital or GP Surgery.
-The telephone number to make an appointment can be found on the paperwork or at the bottom of this page.
+A G.P or Medical Professional who has attended and cared for the person who has died and us aware of their medical history usually completes this.
+The Medical Certificate is checked by a Medical Examiner who in turn will send the Certificate digitally to the registrar.
+You will be notified when you can make an appointment to register.

 THE REGISTRAR WILL GIVE YOU: